itplr-kosit/xml-mutate/README.md

 ## Concrete Example

-Usually XML Schemas and Schematrons get checked against positive test instances i.e. XML documents which are valid.
+Usually, XML Schemas and Schematrons get checked against positive test instances i.e. XML documents which are valid.

-Now, let's take a positive example and add Mutations and Tests in such a way that it makes explicit a bug in XRechnung Schematron, which can hardly be found by testing positive examples alone.
+Now, let's take a positive example and add Mutations and Tests in such a way that it makes explicit a bug in XRechnung Schematron, which can hardly be found by testing using positive examples alone.

 The [XRechnung Standard 1.1](https://www.xoev.de/die_standards/xrechnung/xrechnung_versionen/xrechnung_version_1_1-15369) states on p.
 49f. that Business Group (=Gruppe) "Seller Contact" should exist and have `Seller contact point BT-41`, `Seller contact telephone number BT-42`, and `Seller contact email address BT-43`.
 This is further expressed on p.65 with